manjotkaurr31/AWS-EKS-Orchestrated-IOT-Monitoring-System/README.md

 ## Overview

-Factory environments generate continuous streams of sensor data — boiler temperatures, conveyor RPMs, storage humidity — that need to be captured reliably, processed without data loss, and surfaced as operational alerts when readings cross safety thresholds.
+Factory environments generate continuous streams of sensor data, boiler temperatures, conveyor RPMs, storage humidity, that need to be captured reliably, processed without data loss, and surfaced as operational alerts when readings cross safety thresholds.

 This platform addresses that problem with a decoupled, queue-based architecture.
 The ingestion layer accepts and acknowledges messages immediately, keeping response times low and isolating the HTTP surface from any downstream slowness.
 Workers consume from the queue at their own pace and handle persistence and alerting independently.
 A Dead Letter Queue catches any message that fails repeatedly, ensuring nothing is silently dropped.